yoraish/yoraish.github.io/_news/7_icaps24_best_paper.md

 related_posts: true
 ---

-Our work on <a href="https://x-cbs.github.io/">motion planning for teams of robot arms</a> has won the **Best Student Paper Award** at <a href="https://icaps24.icaps-conference.org/home/">ICAPS 2024</a>!
+Our work on <a href="https://x-cbs.github.io/">motion planning for teams of robot arms</a> has won the <a href="https://icaps24.icaps-conference.org/program/awards/">**Best Student Paper Award** at ICAPS 2024</a>!
 Exciting! 🤖 🎉 My collaborators and I are extremely grateful for this recognition.

 <!-- <br>
 <div style="text-align:center">